epage/epage.github.io/blog/blog/2023-01-23-toml-vs-toml-edit.md

 editing of TOML documents.

-So keeping the `toml` crate around was worthwhile and we could lighten the community's overall maintenance burden by combining efforts / code.
+So keeping the `toml` crate around was worthwhile and we could lighten the community's overall maintenance burden by combining efforts and code.

 ## Impact on `toml` users